Naomi Campbell: Family and relationships

 Campbell has never met her biological father.
 She regards French-based Tunisian fashion designer Azzedine Alaïa, whom she met at 16, as her "papa".
-She also holds high respect toward record producers Quincy Jones and Chris Blackwell as adopted father figures.
+She also holds high respect for record producers Quincy Jones and Chris Blackwell as adopted father figures.
 Former South African president Nelson Mandela referred to Campbell as his "honorary granddaughter".
 She first met Mandela in November 1994, after his party, the African National Congress, invited her to travel to South Africa to meet with their leader.
 She had previously donated the proceeds from a photo shoot in Tanzania to the ANC.
 Over the years, Campbell has lent support to many of Mandela's political campaigns and humanitarian causes.

 In 1993, she became engaged to U2 bassist Adam Clayton.
 They met in February of that year, after Clayton, when asked in an interview if there was anything in the world he desired but did not have, responded: "A date with Naomi Campbell".
 Campbell and Clayton separated the following year.
 In 1995, she dated Leonardo DiCaprio.
-From 1998 through 2003, she was in a relationship with Formula One racing head Flavio Briatore; she became engaged to him before breaking off the relationship.
+From 1998 to 2003, she was in a relationship with Formula One team principal Flavio Briatore; they were engaged.
 Campbell now considers Briatore her "mentor".
 From 2008 until 2013, she was in a relationship with Russian businessman Vladislav Doronin.
 She also had relationships with Robert De Niro, Hassan Jameel, Sean "Diddy" Combs, and Usher.
 In 2019, she dated Skepta.

+In May 2021, she announced the birth of her daughter.
+In February 2022, Campbell confirmed to Vogue that her daughter was not adopted, posing with her child for a photoshoot.
+In June 2023, she announced the birth of her son.
+Campbell shared that her daughter and son were both delivered via surrogate.

+Association with Jeffrey Epstein

 Campbell appears in the alleged contact book and in flight logs of late American financier and convicted sex trafficker Jeffrey Epstein, as well as in photographs with Epstein and his associate Ghislaine Maxwell.
 In August 2019, Campbell addressed the relationship on her YouTube channel, admitting she knew Epstein after being introduced to him by ex-boyfriend Flavio Briatore, stating: "What he's done is indefensible, when I heard what he had done, it sickened me to my stomach, just like everybody else, because I've had my fair share of sexual predators and thank God I had good people around who protected me from this.
 I stand with the victims.
 They're scarred for life.
 For life."
 However, Campbell's claims are disputed by Epstein victim Virginia Roberts Giuffre, claiming Campbell was aware and a close friend of Maxwell.

-In May 2021, she announced the birth of her daughter.
-In February 2022, Campbell confirmed to Vogue that her daughter was not adopted, posing with her child for a photoshoot.
+In 2022, The Guardian reported on an alleged email exchange from May 2010 between Campbell and Saif Gaddafi, in which Campbell described Maxwell as a "great friend" and inquired about arranging a visit to Libya for Maxwell.
+Campbell's spokesperson responded stating that she did not recognize the alleged email exchange and could not comment on its authenticity, as The Guardian refused to provide her with a copy or evidence of the exchange.